FIWARE-Ops/docs.TourGuide/docs/processing/fogflow/introduction.md

 [![System View](images/systemview.png)](images/systemview.png)

-Step 1: Service developers define and submit fog functions with the provided function template
+1) Service developers define and submit fog functions with the provided function template

 With the fog function editor at the FogFlow Dashboard, a fog function can be defined and summited in a few minutes.
 Please check the detailed instructions below.